marijnh/Eloquent-JavaScript/15_event.md

 {{index timeout, "setTimeout function"}}

 We saw the `setTimeout` function in [Chapter ?](async).
-It schedules another function to be called later, after a given amount of milliseconds.
+It schedules another function to be called later, after a given number of milliseconds.

 {{index "clearTimeout function"}}